latent-to/developer-docs/docs/learn/halvings-problem.md

 ## FAQ

-### What’s the core problem in one sentence?
+### What’s the core problem?
 Later subnets are structurally disadvantaged: every TAO halving creates a new class of subnets with weaker tokenomics, making them more prone to deregistration—even if they behave identically to earlier cohorts.

-### Why does timing (registration date) matter so much?
+### Why do we need to act before the first TAO halving?

+Because the first halving already creates two permanent classes.
+Once split, later subnets will be persistently weaker and more deregistration-prone.

-Because injections shrink with the global TAO halving index k, while emissions depend on the subnet’s own ALPHA halving index n.
-The gap m = n - k controls outcomes.
-Same behavior, different m ⇒ different behavior, withi advantages to earlier cohorts.
+The crux is that injections shrink with the global TAO halving index k, while emissions depend on the subnet’s own ALPHA halving index n.
+The gap m = n - k controls outcomes, giving exponential advantageous 2^(k-n) to older subnets.

 ### What is ADR?

 ADR is the emissions-to-injections ratio.
 It measures how much ALPHA goes to people (emissions) relative to how much is put into the pool (injections).
 Under the baseline, ADR_k,n ≈ 2^(k - n).
-A higher ADR means liquidation happens at a deeper discount to spot (P_L = P/ADR).
+A higher ADR means liquidation happens at a deeper discount.

 ### Doesn’t buy pressure balance things out between newer and older subnets?

 Not symmetrically.
 Unstake/slippage depends only on the ALPHA reserve.
 As injections shrink with k while emissions remain at n, identical sell fractions yank out more TAO in later cohorts.
 Systematic sell flows (e.g., root) happen every block; buy flows are sporadic.

-### Why do we need to act before the first TAO halving?
-Because the first halving already creates two permanent classes.
-Once split, path dependence makes later subnets persistently weaker and more deregistration-prone.
+### What is the synchronized-halving fix in plain words?

+Make both ALPHA injection and ALPHA emission halve with the same global schedule (k).
+That kills the gap m.
+Consequences: no interval compression asymmetry, no liquidation discount vs spot, and liquidity impact becomes cohort-invariant for the same behavior.

 ### What happens to the “21M per subnet” idea?

 This design concept is the root of the problem.
 Keeping a fixed 21M for every subnet conflicts with eliminating the cohort disadvantage.
 Synchronizing both ALPHA components to k removes the disadvantage but implies per-subnet max supply depends on registration time.
 ALPHA is highly divisible; Zeno-halvings keep a clean tail.

-### What is the synchronized-halving fix in plain words?
-Make both ALPHA injection and ALPHA emission halve with the same global schedule (k).
-That kills the gap m.
-Consequences: no interval compression asymmetry, no liquidation discount vs spot, and liquidity impact becomes cohort-invariant for the same behavior.

 ### What are the trade-offs of synchronizing?
 - Pro: Removes cohort classes (fairness), simpler mental model, predictable dynamics.
 - Con: Per-subnet max ALPHA varies with registration time; requires accepting supply differences and potentially using Zeno-halvings to keep the tail smooth.

 ### Can we fix it by only changing how ALPHA halvings work (emissions-only)?

 That slows interval compression but leaves ADR/liquidity asymmetries intact.
 You still get unequal max supplies and persistent cohort differences.

 ### Can subnet mergers/forks cure the asymmetry?

 Not safely if ADRs differ a lot.
 Big gaps in ADR (e.g., 2^(k - n)) create merger/arbitrage issues.
 Late->early mergers can be exploitable unless ADRs are aligned.

 ### What is “liquidity impact” and why does it hurt later cohorts more?